Angeline Boulley: Firekeeper's Daughter

-Boulley's debut novel, Firekeeper's Daughter, was published March 16, 2021 by Henry Holt and Co.
+Boulley's debut novel, Firekeeper's Daughter, was published March 16, 2021, by Henry Holt and Co.
 The book is a New York Times best seller.
 Time magazine named it one of the best 100 young adult books of all time.
-In 2022, it won the Michael L. Printz Award for young adult literature and the William C. Morris Award, as well as the American Indian Youth Literature Award Best Young Adult Honor.
+In 2022, it won the Michael L. Printz Award for young adult literature, the Edgar Allan Poe Award for Best Young Adult Novel, the William C. Morris Award, and the American Indian Youth Literature Award Best Young Adult Honor.
 In the same year, it was named to the Bank Street Children's Book Committee's Best Books of the Year List with an "Outstanding Merit" distinction and shared the Committee's 2022 Josette Frank Award with Matt de la Peña and Christian Robinson's Milo Imagines the World.
+The German translation, which retains the English title and was published in 2022 by cbj, was nominated in March 2023 for the Deutscher Jugendliteraturpreis in the category "YA novel".

-It is being adapted for television at Netflix by Higher Ground Productions, former President Barack Obama and Michelle Obama's production company.
+The novel is being adapted for television at Netflix by Higher Ground Productions, former President Barack Obama and Michelle Obama's production company.